 During the graduation ceremony, teachers, students and parents were all celebrating their children’s success.
 I felt very fortunate to be amongst this cheering crowd.
 Thank you, Canada!

-an international parent from Japan and China, is living in Coquitlam with her three children, Haruyo, Ito and Tainosuke.
+Mrs. Satoe Koeda is an international parent from Japan and China, living in Coquitlam with her three children, Haruyo, Ito and Tainosuke.